almostearthling/when-wizard/README.md

 - a stub to run an application disowning it immediately, to work in an inherently multitasking environment
 - command line utilities to install plugins and create plugin packages.

-The management utility is a crucial part, as it is necessary to delete tasks and conditions, to configure **When**, to add or remove plugins and to actually view the history of wizard-managed actions.
+The management utility is a crucial part, as it is necessary to delete tasks and conditions, to configure **When**, to add or remove plugins and item definition files, and and to actually view the history of wizard-managed actions.

 ## Installation